The PlayStation VR 2 is up for pre-order now, but is it worth the $550? | CNN Underscored

 Another really interesting one is Supermassive Games’ The Dark Pictures Anthology: Switchback VR.
 It’s an on-rails horror shooter game that looks quite fun.
 It brings together some of the most horrifying antagonists across the Dark Pictures franchise for you to shoot down and escape with your life.

-There are some other games coming to PSVR2 in 2023, such as The Light Brigade, Cities VR, Cosmonious High, and Hello Neighbor: Search and Rescue.
-But these are also available to play on PC through HTC Vive and Oculus.
+There are some other games coming to PSVR2 in 2023, such as The Light Brigade, Cities: VR, Cosmonious High, and Hello Neighbor: Search and Rescue.
+But these are also available to play on PC through the HTC Vive and Oculus.

 The takeaway

-The specifications for PSVR2 are a huge step up from before, which might justify its price tag of $550.
+The specifications for PSVR2 are a huge step up, which might justify its price tag of $550.
 However, it’s a tough pill to swallow considering that a peripheral headset costs more than the actual $500 PlayStation 5 console itself.
-There’s also the fact that even 2 years after it launched, the PS5 itself is still hard to come by.
+There’s also the fact that even two years after its launch, the PS5 itself is still hard to come by.

 There are some VR diehards who may buy the PSVR2 headset on release day at full price when it launches next February.
 But for the average consumer, it’s better to wait for a big price drop.